chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 in response to the client's PAKE message.

-If a server uses PAKE authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.
+If a server uses PAKE authentication, then it MUST NOT send an extension of type `pre_shared_key`, or `early_data`.

-Use of PAKE authentication is not compatible with standard certificate-based authentication of both clients and servers.
-If use of a PAKE is negotiated, then servers MUST NOT include a Certificate, CertificateVerify, or CertificateRequest message in the handshake.
+Use of PAKE authentication MAY be used with certificate-based authentication of both clients and servers.
+If use of a PAKE is negotiated and the client included the `signature_algorithms` extension, then servers MUST include Certificate and CertificateVerify messages in the handshake.
+The server MAY send a CertificateRequest for client certificate authentication.
+See {{security}} for a discussion on different security considerations depending on if certificates are used or not.

-## Key Schedule Modifications
+## Key Schedule Modifications {#key-sched-mods}

-When the client and server agree on a PAKE to use, a shared secret derived from the PAKE protocol is used as the `ECDH(E)` input to the TLS 1.3 key schedule.
+When the client and server agree on a PAKE to use, a shared secret derived from the PAKE protocol is concatenated with the regular `ECDH(E)` input and used as part of the `ECDH(E)` input to the TLS 1.3 key schedule.
 Details for the shared secret computation are left to the specific PAKE algorithm.
 See {{spake2plus}} for information about how the SPAKE2+ variant operates.